raspberrypilearning/scratchpc-interactive-book/en/step_5.md

 + Add another sprite
 + Record a sound to use in the project
 + Use the text-to-speech extension to have your book read aloud
-+ Colour and decorate your pages and interaction device...
++ Colour and decorate your pages and interaction device ...

 ![Young girl holding a laptop and smiling.](images/CD-Character-Female-1-2.png)